 We received a lot of helpful time-saving garden tips from our readers during our recent contest.

 Betty S. writes: I find that making sure gardening tools, rakes, hoes, shears etc. are clean, sharpened, sanitized and ready for next season is helpful to get a jump start come spring.
-Organize and replace anything you are out of (gloves, fertilizer etc. It makes it so much easier and makes you feel good everything’s in order and ready to use when you’re ready to get back out in the spring.
+Organize and replace anything you are out of (gloves, fertilizer etc.).
+It makes it so much easier and makes you feel good that everything’s in order and ready to use when you’re ready to get back out in the spring.

 Our 2nd prize winner, Carrie G. from OK writes: I have to grow everything in pots, because I am on crutches permanently, so when I plant or refresh the soil in the pots in the spring, I put down cedar mulch, and then organic Preen.
 I don’t have to weed the entire season.
 I grow vegetables, flowers, and ornamental grasses in 75 pots in clusters around my yard!